Misterio77/nix-colors/README.md

 With that done, move on to your home manager configuration.

-You should import the `nix-colors.homeManagerModule`, and set the option `colorScheme` to your preferred scheme, such as `nix-colors.colorSchemes.dracula`
+You should import the `nix-colors.homeManagerModules.default`, and set the option `colorScheme` to your preferred scheme, such as `nix-colors.colorSchemes.dracula`